For the latest information about Covid 19 and border entry restrictions in Norway, please take a look at:

-Looking for jobs in Norway requires at least good English skills – but in most cases Norwegian skills, and then a good dictionary or translation tool.
+Searching for jobs in Norway requires at least good English skills, but in most cases it also requires Norwegian skills.

-You should first of all read carefully the information that NAV – The Norwegian Labour and Welfare Administration – has gathered for foreign job seekers on Work in Norway and www.nav.no/en.
+You should first of all read carefully the information that NAV has gathered for foreign job seekers on www.nav.no/en.

 Another useful website to read is www.nyinorge.no, “New in Norway”.
 It contains lots of valuable information about the public services in Norway (moving to Norway, children and schools, health, taxation, etc)